duyvt6663/Defacement-detection-app/README.md

 The crawler software is also an interesting aspect.
 It is also trained on CNN/Transformer to break Zone.h noisy captcha which in my opinion is extremely annoying.
 The crawler repo is at: https://github.com/duyvt6663/ZoneH.crawler.

+# How to run
+pip install requirements.txt
+python main.py

 ---
 Contact: duy.le1201@hcmut.edu.vn